PIPL

 Adult Least Tern Observations

-There were Least Terns observed at Long Beach, Milford Point, Sandy Point, Hammonasset, Griswold Point, Waterford Town Beach, and Bluff Point between May 30th and June 12th.
+There were Least Terns observed at Pleasure Beach, Long Beach, Milford Point, Sandy Point, Griswold Point, Waterford Town Beach, and Bluff Point between July 24th and August 8th.

 ---